On Optimal Subarchitectures for Quantum Circuit Mapping: Introduction

-In this work we comprehensively settle this question once and for all by showing that considering larger subarchitectures can indeed yield better mappings.
+In this work, we answer this question by showing that considering larger subarchitectures can indeed yield better mappings.
 Naturally, the next step is to ask which subarchitectures \emph{should} be considered during mapping so that no essential parts of the search space are cut off.
 Unsurprisingly, determining subarchitectures that are as small and that contain \emph{all} optimal mapping solutions for any quantum circuit of a specified size turns out to be a very hard problem.
 Luckily, the general notion of such \emph{optimal subarchitectures} is hardly needed for mapping practical quantum circuits.
 This work defines and analyzes minimal sets of subarchitectures that allow for optimal mapping solutions for all but the most esoteric quantum circuits with a certain number of qubits, while drastically reducing the search space in many cases.
 To this end, the subarchitectures are ranked according to their coverage of optimality, i.e., the number of quantum circuits that can be optimally mapped to a given subarchitecture.

-The resulting software, which is available at~\mbox{\url{https://github.com/cda-tum/qmap}}, can be used to compute various sets of subarchitectures with a trade-off between complexity and coverage of optimality.
+The resulting software is integrated into the open-source tool QMAP (available at \url{https://github.com/cda-tum/qmap}), which is part of the \emph{Munich Quantum Toolkit} (MQT), and can be used to compute various sets of subarchitectures with a trade-off between complexity and coverage of optimality.
 For convenience, it includes a pre-computed library of subarchitectures for common quantum computing devices.
 Our results considering state-of-the-art quantum computers demonstrate the benefits of using the generated sets as the basis for quantum circuit mappers---allowing to significantly reduce the overall complexity of the search space ---while still ensuring that essential parts of the search space are covered for most quantum circuits.

 The rest of this paper is structured as follows. \autoref{sec:background} provides the necessary background in graph theory and quantum circuit mapping required to present the ideas in this work.
 After \autoref{sec:considered-problem} introduces the problem this work aims to address, \autoref{sec:better-mappings} defines two criteria that allow for the existence of better mapping solutions on larger subarchitectures and gives a complete characterization of optimal subarchitectures.
 Two algorithms for constructing \mbox{near-optimal} subarchitectures are presented in \autoref{sec:methods}. \autoref{sec:experiments} demonstrates the benefits of this novel method for existing quantum computing architectures.
 Finally, \autoref{sec:conclusion} concludes this paper.